neuralmagic/deepsparse/src/deepsparse/benchmark_model/README.md

 __ __
 ## Usage

 In most cases, good performance will be found in the default options so it can be as simple as running the command with a SparseZoo model stub or your local ONNX model.
-However, if you prefer to customize benchmarking for your personal use-case, you can run `deepsparse.benchmark -h` or `--help` to view your usage options:
+However, if you prefer to customize benchmarking for your personal use case, you can run `deepsparse.benchmark -h` or with `--help` to view your usage options:

 CLI Arguments:
 ```
 positional arguments:
-  model_path                    Path to an ONNX model file or SparseZoo model stub
+  model_path                    Path to an ONNX model file or SparseZoo model stub.

 optional arguments:
-  -h, --help                    show this help message and exit
+  -h, --help                    show this help message and exit.

   -b BATCH_SIZE, --batch_size BATCH_SIZE
                                 The batch size to run the analysis for.
 Must be
-                                greater than 0
+                                greater than 0.

 -shapes INPUT_SHAPES, --input_shapes INPUT_SHAPES
                                 Override the shapes of the inputs, i.e. -shapes